Two tropical storms may soon form in the Atlantic, with more to follow

 That may change this weekend though, when the system is forecast to slow down as it nears the western Caribbean.
 At that point, it may be able to gain some strength, though uncertainty abounds.
 It could head inland over the Yucatán Peninsula, drift northward or stall.

-On the off chance its core of spin — whether intact or remnant — threads the gap between Mexico and Cuba, it could be something to keep an eye on in the Gulf of Mexico.
+On the off chance its core of spin — whether intact or remnant — threads the gap between Mexico and Cuba, it could be something to monitor in the Gulf of Mexico.

 Second disturbance: Invest 98L